Teaching support from the UK’s largest provider of in-school maths tuition.

 What is this lesson?

-In this section, we give clear definitions of the topics covered in the lesson and provide a summary of all of the required knowledge.
+In this section, there are clear definitions of the topics covered in the revision guide and a summary of all of the required knowledge.

 We often use on-page interactive flip cards to help condense and visualise this knowledge further and serve as a revision aid for the user.